The Benefits of Sale – Leaseback for Large Retail

 Prior to tax changes that took effect in early 2018, some business owners preferred to lock in costs by purchasing the real estate in which they operate, and tax laws allowed them to deduct all interest expenses related to those building purchases.

-When the tax laws changed, that interest deductibility — for companies with annual gross receipts of more than $25 million — was reduced to an amount representing no more than 30 percent of earnings before taxes, depreciation
+When the tax laws changed, that interest deductibility — for companies with annual gross receipts of more than $25 million — was reduced to an amount representing no more than 30 percent of earnings before taxes, depreciation and amortization.

 “As a result, businesses may shift strategies and sell the real estate in which they operate to investors and lease it back from them,” the Marcus & Millichap report said, noting this move essentially eliminates the interest expense tied to a mortgage.
 The cost then becomes a lease expense, which generally remains fully deductible.